Go to the top of the page

 At Haneda Airport, we will improve convenience for customers in the Tokyo metropolitan area by increasing the number of international flights, and at the same time, by utilizing JAL's extensive domestic flight network to and from Haneda, we will greatly increase the convenience of connections for customers from all over Japan and for the many foreign visitors to Japan, thereby contributing to the revitalization of the region.

-As for Narita Airport, we have opened flights to San Francisco, Vladivostok and Bengaluru.
-In addition, ZIPAIR, SPRING JAPAN, and Jetstar Japan will build a global network that leverages the strengths of the three Narita-based LCCs and realize "from the world to every region of Japan and from every region of Japan to the world".
-We will contribute to the revitalization of Japan's regions and meet the diverse needs of our customers.
+In addition, ZIPAIR, SPRING JAPAN, and Jetstar Japan will build a global network that leverages the strengths of the three Narita-based LCCs and will meet the diverse needs of our customers.

 We will continue to further strengthen the international transit hub function at Narita Airport and expand our network across the JAL Group by utilizing FSCs and LCCs.